pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

-## Expo iOS using React Navigation
+## Expo using React Navigation

-### 1. Adding Pendo dependency
+### 1. Add Pendo dependency
 ### Requirements:
-We support codeless solution for react-native 0.6+ ,react-navigation 5+ and EXPO Sdk 41+<br>
+We support a codeless solution for react-native 0.6+ ,react-navigation 5+ and EXPO Sdk 41+.<br>
-Please note in order for the codeless solution to work all the elements *MUST be wrapped in react-native ui components*<br>
+Note that for the codeless solution to work, all the elements *MUST be wrapped in react-native ui components*<br>
-As any other analytics tool we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/)
+As with other analytics tools, we are dependent on react-navigation [screen change callbacks](https://reactnavigation.org/docs/screen-tracking/)
-Which means that codeless tracking analytics is available for screen components only
+Which means that codeless tracking analytics is available for screen components only.

-In the root folder of your expo app run the following:
+In the root folder of your expo app, run the following:

 ```
 npx expo install rn-pendo-sdk